Fiesta de la Patria Gaucha: Other events

-Patria Gaucha also features a variety of exhibition stands presenting agricultural products, livestock-related services, machinery, and artisanal goods, alongside exhibitions of Uruguayan cuisine and a main competition among the sociedades criollas for a final prize.
-Nighttime events also include open-air dance parties.
+Patria Gaucha features a variety of exhibition stands presenting agricultural products, livestock-related services, machinery, and artisanal goods, as well as displays of Uruguayan cuisine.
+One of the central elements of the festival is a competition among sociedades criollas, which compete for a final prize.
+Nighttime activities include open-air dance events.
+A Catholic service known as the “misa criolla” is also held as part of the program.